QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

 We want to evaluate geometric series of two types -- infinite and finite

-Infinite geometric series
+Infinite Geometric Series
 --------------------------

 The first type of geometric that interests us is the infinite series

 .. math:: 1 + c + c^2 + c^3 + \cdots

-Where :math:`\cdots` means that the series continues without limit.
+Where :math:`\cdots` means that the series continues without limit

 The key formula is